All about pre-opt

 One year requirement

 U.S. immigration requires that an F-1 student must be enrolled on a full-time basis for one academic year to be eligible for OPT.
-To meet the full time requirement, undergraduate international students should registered for 12 credits.
-When it comes to graduate students, usually 9 credits are considered as a full time.
+To meet the full-time requirement, undergraduate international students should register for 12 credits.
+When it comes to graduate students, usually 9 credits are considered full-time.

 An F-1 student must have been “lawfully enrolled on a full-time basis in a Service-approved college, university, conservatory, or seminary for one full academic year” to be eligible for CPT or OPT.